University of Winchester Libraries

 Please email firstname.lastname@example.org or phone the library desk on 01962 827306.

 Our staff are happy to help with any queries regarding the use of our services.
-The Martial Rose Library is located on the King Alfred Campus.
+The Martial Rose Library is located in the King Alfred Quarter.

 Martial Rose Library